pbklink/motif-core/etc/motif-core.api.md

     }
     // (undocumented)
     export type ValuePushEventHander = (this: void, value: LitIvemId | undefined, edited: boolean, selectAll: boolean) => void;
 }

+// Warning: (ae-missing-release-tag) "LitIvemIdWatchmakerListMembersDataDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class LitIvemIdWatchmakerListMembersDataDefinition extends WatchmakerListMembersDataDefinition {
+    constructor();
+}

+// Warning: (ae-missing-release-tag) "LitIvemIdWatchmakerListMembersDataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class LitIvemIdWatchmakerListMembersDataItem extends WatchmakerPublishDataItem {
+}

 // Warning: (ae-missing-release-tag) "LockOpenList" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)